adamhockenberry/ribo-t-sequencing/README.md

 nohup cutadapt -m 15 -a file:../barcodes.fasta -o {name}.ribo1.fastq.gz ribo1.trimmed.fastq.gz &> nohup.demultiplex.ribo1.out&
 ```

-### Now i want to put all the samples together from their constitutent lane files.
+### Now I want to put all the samples together from their constitutent lane files.
 In this example, since "RIBOTrep1" reads were found in each of the 4 "ribo" lanes, I have 4 fastq.gz files that I concatenate together into one.
 And of course repeat this process for all samples
 ```
 cat RIBOTrep1.ribo1.fastq.gz RIBOTrep1.ribo2.fastq.gz RIBOTrep1.ribo3.fastq.gz RIBOTrep1.ribo4.fastq.gz > RIBOTrep1.ribo.fastq.gz